victorflorez/victorflorez.github.io/index.md

 -**Core areas:** Environmental epidemiology; Metal exposures (lead, cadmium, etc.) and health; Child neurodevelopment and early-life exposures (prenatal and postnatal)

--**Complementary Lines (Prior Trajectory):** Cardiometabolic epidemiology; Population health in Latin America; Migration and health; Health disparities
+-**Complementary Lines (Prior Trajectory):** Cardiometabolic, and cancer epidemiology; Population health in Latin America; Migration and health; Health disparities

 In his research, Dr. Florez applies the latest generation of quantitative methods in epidemiology and new causal inference methods.